Undercut Hairstyles – How to do your own undercut and grow it out

 STYLE NOT: With a pair of clippers you have more control.
 With clippers you can do a subtle, quite long undercut (e.g. grade 4 length).

 What do you do when you’re growing out an undercut and it’s about 3 inches long?
-Here’s some advice from our forum members:
+Here’s some advice from the Mookychick forum members:

 - Wear clip-in hair extensions until the undercut grows out to the same length as the rest of your hair.